edsonzmartinez/epiDeaths/paper.md

 # Usage

+Age-adjusted rates were developed in 1841 for the analysis of mortality data (3).
-The function `AAMR()` calculates the age-adjusted mortality rate based on direct standardisation.
+The function `AAMR()` calculates the age-adjusted mortality rate based on direct standardisation [@Bruce:2018].

 # State of the field